goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 ### Tasks

-- Identify and work on fun and fascinating research problems in theoretical computer science and ajacent areas.
+- Identify and work on fun and fascinating research problems in theoretical computer science and adjacent areas.
 - Publish the findings at top-tier venues.
 - Support undergraduate and graduate teaching activities.
 - Pursue further scientific qualification (e.g., doctorate).